Girls U10-U12

 Esher 2nd XI – Introduction

 Competitive Premier League team balancing the development of our top academy boys into league cricket, with competitive league cricket for those players on the peripheries of the first team squad.
 Fantastic standard of cricket at Premier League grounds, and strong social identity.
+Under the new structure, the 2nd XI will play in the very competitive Division 3 West, along with five clubs 1st XI.

-In 2024, the 2nd XI will be captained by Ali Birkby (alibirkby@hotmail.co.uk 07703 724299)
+In 2025, the 2nd XI will be captained by Ali Birkby (alibirkby@hotmail.co.uk 07703 724299)

-2nd XI – Season Report – 2023 (Dan Taylor)
+2nd XI – Season Report – 2024 (Ali Birkby)

 2nd XI player of the season